9 Best AI Tools for Trip Planning in 2026 (Tested and Ranked)

 Kayak AI is the only trip planning tool backed by a major travel metasearch engine with actual real-time pricing data.
 Every other AI planner generates itineraries with estimated costs.
 Kayak AI tells you what flights and hotels actually cost right now, searches across hundreds of providers, and lets you book directly.

-The conversational search is genuinely useful.
-Type "I want to party for NYE, where should I go?" and Kayak AI combines travel inspiration with real pricing.
+The AI Mode (launched October 2025) combines KAYAK's flight and hotel data with conversational AI.
+Type "I want to party for NYE, where should I go?" and Kayak AI pairs travel inspiration with real pricing.
 Ask "flights from Paris to anywhere under $200 this weekend" and get actual bookable options.
-It handles flights, hotels, and rental cars in one conversation.
+PriceCheck lets you upload a screenshot of any flight itinerary and KAYAK scans hundreds of sites for a better deal.

 Completely free.
 No subscription.
 Kayak monetizes through booking commissions.